|Logging in to Campus Express

 Q: How do I gain access to my residence?

 A: You will need your PennCard (the University identification card) to access your residential building.
 All campus residences have a card-reader-controlled access system that validates PennCard holders before permitting entrance through a turnstile or portal.
-The turnstiles in all residences, except Class of '25, require you to also enter your PennCard Access Code (PAC) in addition to the card swipe.
+All residences require you to enter your PennCard Access Code (PAC) in order to gain entry.

 Incoming students are assigned a random four digit number as their PAC.
 All students are encouraged to change this number to something that is both secure and easy to remember.
 To find out your assigned PAC or to change your PAC, go to Get My PAC under My Housing in Campus Express.

 Q: Where can I find information about Move-In?